RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Arbitrary-callback_data.md

 With PTB, you are able to pass *any* object as `callback_data`.
 This is achieved by storing the object in a cache and passing a unique identifier for that object to Telegram.
 When a `CallbackQuery` is received, the id in the `callback_data` is replaced with the stored object.
 To use this feature, set [`Application.arbitrary_callback_data`](https://docs.python-telegram-bot.org/telegram.ext.applicationbuilder.html#telegram.ext.ApplicationBuilder.arbitrary_callback_data) to `True`.
 The cache that holds the stored data has limited size (more details on memory usage below).
 If the cache is full and objects from a new `InlineKeyboardMarkup` need to be stored, it will discard the data for the least recently used keyboard.

-> [!Note]
-> You can of course also manually implement the idea of storing the object in a cache and passing a unique identifier for that object to Telegram, e.g. with the help of PTB [[storing data functionality|Storing-bot,-user-and-chat-related-data]].
-PTBs built-in "Arbitrary `callback_data`" provides this mechanism in a way that requires minimal additional implementation effort on your end and that ties in well with the overall PTB framework.

 This means two things for you:

 1. If you don't use [persistence](../wiki/Making-your-bot-persistent), buttons won't work after restarting your bot, as the stored updates are lost.
 More precisely, the `callback_data` you will receive is an instance of  `telegram.ext.InvalidCallbackData`.
 If you don't need persistence otherwise, you can set `store_callback_data` to `True` and all the others to `False`.